-If you send us the paperwork that asks for reimbursement, you are asking us to make a coverage decision (for more information about coverage decisions, see Section 5.1 of this chapter).
-To make this coverage decision, we will check to see if the medical care you paid for is a covered service (see Chapter 4: Benefits Chart (what is covered and what you pay).
-We will also check to see if you followed all the rules for using your coverage for medical care (these rules are given in Chapter 3 of this booklet: Using the plan's coverage for your medical services).
+If you send us the paperwork asking for reimbursement, you are asking for a coverage decision.
+To make this decision, we will check to see if the medical care you paid for is a covered service.
+We will also check to see if you followed all the rules for using your coverage for medical care.

-We will say yes or no to your request

-- If the medical care you paid for is covered and you followed all the rules, we will send you the payment for our share of the cost of your medical care within 60 calendar days after we receive your request.
-Or, if you haven't paid for the services, we will send the payment directly to the provider.
-When we send the payment, it's the same as saying yes to your request for a coverage decision.) - If the medical care is not covered, or you did not follow all the rules, we will not send payment.
-Instead, we will send you a letter that says we will not pay for the services and the reasons why in detail.
-(When we turn down your request for payment, it's the same as saying no to your request for a coverage decision.)
+- If we say yes to your request: If the medical care is covered and you followed all the rules, we will send you the payment for within 60 calendar days after we receive your request.
+If you haven't paid for the services, we will send the payment directly to the provider. - If we say no to your request: If the medical care is not covered, or you did not follow all the rules, we will not send payment.
+Instead, we will send you a letter that says we will not pay for the services and the reasons why.